California fires prompts concern for East Bay officials

 WALNUT CREEK, Calif.
+(KGO) --Could the kind of wildfires we're seeing now in Northern California happen here with such ferocity?
+We connected with fire experts in the East Bay to find out about this year's fire season and the similarities between the terrain in Redding and Shasta County compared with the terrain here in the Bay Area.

-(KGO) --"We're scared," says Fire Marshal Robert Marshall with the Contra Costa County Fire Protection District.
+"We're scared," says Fire Marshal Robert Marshall with the Contra Costa County Fire Protection District.
 "We look at the type of terrain in the Redding area and the type of vegetation and we know we have that here in Lafayette and Walnut Creek," he said.

 In the East Bay and on the Peninsula, urban areas interface with wild land.
 On the backside of Mount Diablo in the Marsh Creek area last week there was a warning - a big fire that was tamped down but was dangerously close to housing developments.